 On March 21, people all over the world will celebrate World Down Syndrome Day—a day dedicated to showing the world that people with Down syndrome have dignity and deserve respect, just like all other human beings.
-Tomorrow, show your support for people with Down syndrome by doing some or all of these five activities with your whole family.
+Show your support for people with Down syndrome by doing some or all of these five activities with your whole family.

 There is no better way to teach pro-life values than through storytelling.
 Picture books can be powerful teaching tools to help your children and students understand that every person’s life has meaning and value.
 Use these picture books about Down syndrome and disabilities to spark discussions with your children to help them understand the beauty of each and every person.
 Take story time to the next level with All Shapes and Sizes, a 4-week unit study that examines Down syndrome, autism, the beauty of the elderly, and the fact that it’s okay to be different.

 There aren’t many movies that feature a person with Down syndrome as a main character.
 The movie Where Hope Grows tells the story of an unlikely friendship between a man named Calvin and a young grocery store employee nicknamed Produce.
 When alcoholism gets in the way of his formerly blossoming baseball career and his relationships with others, Calvin nearly gives up.
 His life changes when he meets optimistic and cheerful Produce who has Down syndrome.
 Even though Produce has a disability, he doesn’t allow it to define him.
 Produce teaches Calvin about the meaning of friendship, family, and sacrifice.
 Where Hope Grows is a powerful story of friendship and the beauty of every person’s life.
 (In addition to brief mild language and numerous drinking scenes, the main character’s daughter puts herself in sexual situations with her boyfriend, leading up to an attempted rape at the climax of the film.
 Because of these themes, Where Hope Grows is best enjoyed by families with older teens.)